Fangtastic Halloween Email Campaign: Tips & Tricks (or Treats?)

 Source: Really Good Emails

-A Halloween email with a green and purple color scheme
+A sleek Halloween email with a pale green and navy color scheme with orange and ruby accents

 Source: MailCharts